 The appeal of macro photography should be obvious to most, whether you’ve ever made a macro photograph or not — it’s all about the wonder and fascination of being able to capture in fine, “life-size” proportion the details of things otherwise beyond the scope of what the naked eye is capable of discerning.

-Macro photography can also prove to be a formidable challenge for many shooters, as the levels of precision, persistence, and patience needed to produce a satisfactory image are arguably of greater importance than some other genres of photography.
+Macro photography can also prove to be a formidable challenge for many shooters, as the levels of precision, persistence, and patience needed to produce a satisfactory image are arguable of greater importance than some other genres of photography.
 When starting out in macro photography, too many photographers spend an inordinate amount of time researching which lens to buy.
 The lens isn’t unimportant, but it is not the only, or even most important, factor in your macro setup.